 “We are always glad to see our products making great stories, such as this one at Environment Canterbury," says Andre Muscat, GFI Software's Chief Product Officer.
 "As it is clearly visible in this case, all of our products are created to seamlessly integrate into any IT environment and become a valuable tool for IT professionals at organisations of all sizes."

-“This became clear when we were installing a new server as the process went very smoothly; with large quantities of data, it just took time to complete the load,” Warne recalls.
+Ease of use “This became clear when we were installing a new server as the process went very smoothly; with large quantities of data, it just took time to complete the load,” Warne recalls.
 “And once set up, this is pretty much a deploy and walk away solution; it does what it does on its own.
 Every six months, there’s a new release, and even installing that is a very straightforward task.”

-“We [the IT department] don’t even hear from those who have lost email (more than 700 users)," Warne says.
+Increased efficiency “We [the IT department] don’t even hear from those who have lost email (more than 700 users)," Warne says.
 "They just log on to a website and they can search, find and restore the email they’re looking for.
 There isn’t any sort of overhead in terms of supporting the users.”

-“GFI is a very proactive vendor," says Warne.
+Up to date “GFI is a very proactive vendor," says Warne.
 "That’s great because if you want to stay up to date with operating system releases, you don’t want applications which may cause problems.
 With GFI, there’s no need to worry about compatibility, even with the most recent operating systems.”

 Muscat affirms that the prerequisite for success of their archiving solution is the use of solid protection from email-borne threats, like malware, spam, or ransomware.